Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Iron Syndicate.md

 ### Key Plot Threads
 - Syndicate aims to reverse-engineer sealed Pre-Rising technology for resale to offshore buyers.
 - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Lambaro/Lambaro City/Halden Voss|Halden 'Smokewrench' Voss]] is suspected of acquiring an unstable planar battery from a ruined vault.
-- A rogue automaton bearing Syndicate glyphs is rumored to contain a memory crystal with blackmail on [[Lambaro]]'s artisan nobles.
+- A rogue automaton bearing Syndicate glyphs is rumored to contain a memory crystal with blackmail on [[OneNote/Crossroads2025/Project 1 Archive/LambaroNotes]]'s artisan nobles.
 - Plans to sabotage the next innovation summit may implicate multiple high-profile inventors and disrupt regulated tech entirely.

 ### Artifacts and Evidence Found
 - Cracked automaton core etched with the Iron Syndicate’s glyph [[Campaign Group 2]].
 - Blueprints containing flawed ignition sequences, traced to [[Halden Voss]]’s signature formula.
 - Forged Gilded Hammer documents discovered in a Syndicate cache.
-- Ledger referencing sales to unnamed buyers via [[Westport]] and [[Mangagoy]] ports.
+- Ledger referencing sales to unnamed buyers via [[Westport]] and [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]] ports.
 - Blackmail crystal rumored to contain recordings of illicit Pre-Rising relic use by city officials.